ChumaSuey/rmx_chuma/README.md

 For a while i've had ideas of remaking maps in Quake from other games, i've been having this one floating around for a while, remake a Valorant map, while it was challenging, 1:1 recreation was gonna be tough.

 What did i do for recreating the map? basically i mapped in Grid 32 with Makkon textures in mind (first time i mapped with Grid 32).

+This map left me conflicted with 2 things i'm not usually conflicted: the music track and the name.

+The name is "Bind-ed" i added Disarray after listening to my favorite Nexuiz OST track "Disarray", this means confusion, fits perfectly, i thought around 5-6 name ideas but this one stuck "Bind-ed Disarray"

+The music originally was one called "Slither" by Darkvine music, i switched to the current and final track and i've been thinking it was way too dark, i was exploring other tracks by Karl Casey but this one stuck.

 Map layout is exactly the same as Valorant and i decided to stick with minimalism and keep it with simple.